Enter your ZIP to find local pros.

 Is roof replacement more expensive in Texas than other states?

-Texas sits around the national average for roof replacement costs.
-Prices vary significantly by city due to labor rates and climate.
+Texas sits around the national average for roof replacement costs, though prices vary significantly by city and by regional storm risk.

 How long does a roof replacement take in Texas?

-Most standard roof replacements take 1 to 3 days, depending on size and complexity.
-Weather delays can extend this timeline.
+Most standard roof replacements take 1 to 3 days, depending on roof size, complexity, and weather.

 Can I finance my roof replacement?

 Yes.
-Many Texas roofing contractors offer financing to spread the cost over time.
-Check with your roofer for available options.
+Many Texas roofing contractors offer financing to help spread costs over time.

 Do I need a permit for roof replacement in Texas?

 In many Texas cities, permits are required for roof replacements.
-Your contractor can advise you on local regulations and help secure permits.
+Your contractor should be able to guide you through the local process.

 How Much Can You Expect to Pay for Roofing in Texas?

-On average, homeowners in Texas pay about $8,892 for materials and about $22,230 total for a roof replacement, though prices vary widely depending on your city, roof size, and material choice.
-Cities like Dallas and Austin sit at the higher end of the range, while San Antonio and Houston offer slightly more affordable options.
-No matter where you live, investing in a quality roof protects your home and preserves its value.
+On average, homeowners in Texas pay about $8,892 for materials and about $22,230 total for a roof replacement, though prices vary based on your city, roof size, and material choice.
+Dallas and Austin often sit at the higher end of the range, while San Antonio and Houston can be slightly more affordable.
+No matter where you live, investing in a quality roof protects your home and supports long-term value.

-Modernize can help you find a reliable Texas roofer to handle your project, ensuring you get the best value and a roof built to last.
+Modernize can help you find a reliable Texas roofer to handle your project so you can compare quotes and move forward with confidence.

 Compare top-rated roofing pros in your area.